-Looking at the pond nearby, there was a raft of about 10 Spot-billed Ducks.
+Looking at the pond nearby, there was a raft of about 10 Eastern Spot-billed Ducks.
 In Japan most duck species are winter birds that fly north in spring, but this species breeds in Japan.

 “Males of many duck species sport beautiful plumage during the winter courtship season.
-An exception is the male Spot-billed Duck, who has the same dull plumage as the female throughout the year, but their search for a mate in winter is the same as other duck species.”
-As Mr. Anzai was explaining this, five or six male Spot-billed Ducks began to dance to compete for a single female.
+An exception is the male Eastern Spot-billed Duck, who has the same dull plumage as the female throughout the year, but their search for a mate in winter is the same as other duck species.”
+As Mr. Anzai was explaining this, five or six Eastern Spot-billed Ducks began to dance to compete for a single female.
 During the courtship season, it is always the males among bird species that are the pursuers so it is easy to tell the sexes apart.

 The male positions himself right in front of a female and begins his performance with various moves such as shaking his neck and raising his rump in the air.
 I understand that when the female chooses a male, you will see them together until they begin mating, but since I was able to see males make several attempts to challenge for a female with their courtship dance, I decided to move on.

 Next we heard a flute-like call of “pili-, pili-“ coming from the back of the pond.